hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-04-29

+I've talked about the possibility of exporting a program from the interactive runtime, into a fully compiled and optimized form for production deployment.
+But what if we had a more advanced, more flexible form of that concept?
+What if we could decide on the fly which parts of the program are "solid", i.e. compiled and optimized, or "fluid", i.e. with full support for interactive programming.

+At any point, we could decide to change the boundary between solid and fluid, whether the program is running in a local development environment or a remote staging/production environment.
+That might take a few seconds, compiling/optimizing/linking the solid code and deploying the new version, but so what?
+Afterwards, we could manipulate the fluid parts of the program in a fully interactive way.

+This is just an idea.
+Maybe it wouldn't be as useful as I imagine it.
+But if it worked out, it would turn interactive programming in Caterpillar into a zero-overhead abstraction.
+It would no longer slow down code that doesn't use it.

 ## 2024-04-28

 Yesterday, I implied that supporting interactive programming in production